nboyse/AceBook_PyJam/README.md

 ## Team Charter

-Team PyJam have a 10 minute catchup at 10am and 13:50pm daily to discuss where we are, what our next steps towards completion of Acebook are and how we are feeling the project is currently going.
+* Team PyJam will have a 10 minute catchup at 10am and 13:50pm daily to discuss where we are, what our next steps towards completion of Acebook are and how we are feeling the project is currently going.

-We have agreed to schedule the launch of coding our project at 14:00 4/2/20.
+* We have agreed to schedule the launch of coding our project at 14:00 4/2/20.

-We will be writing the front end of our project using templates from Bootstrap 4.4.1.
+* We will be writing the front end of our project using templates from Bootstrap 4.4.1.

-We plan to feature freeze our code between 11/2/20-12/2/20.
+* We plan to feature freeze our code between 11/2/20-12/2/20.
 No further additions to our features that haven't begun will be added to our project at this point.

-There will be a code freeze on 13/2/20 to refactor and cleanup the back and front end.
+* There will be a code freeze on 13/2/20 to refactor and cleanup the back and front end.

-There will be a meeting on 14/2/20 (Time TBC) to go through the work we have completed and ensure there is a concise understanding across all members for the existence of all aspects the code.
+* There will be a meeting on 14/2/20 (Time TBC) to go through the work we have completed and ensure there is a concise understanding across all members for the existence of all aspects the code.

 **We agree to:**